 • Python:

 Python is an open-source language, dynamically typed and an object-oriented language.
-Python is one of the most popular languages among beginners due to the fact that it has got the simplest of syntax and is easy to understand as compared to other Backend programming languages.
+Python is one of the most popular languages among beginners because it has the simplest of syntax and is easy to understand as compared to other Backend programming languages.

 • JavaScript: